cicorias/Castle-Winbuntu/README.md

 1. I'm a pretty big fan of Bash-it (or alternately there's the excellent oh-my-zsh), which, despite a few missing/broken items, still works pretty well on WSL:)  Install it with: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/Bash-it/bash-it/master/install.sh)"`

-*Note that currently running a special theme in Bash-it, i.e. powerline-multiline slows things down intolerably, -I'd recommend limiting your customization if speed is important to you (although I haven't tried it yet, it's possible that things are a bit snappier with oh-my-zsh...)
+*Note that currently running a special theme in Bash-it, i.e. powerline-multiline slows things down intolerably, - I'd recommend limiting your customization if speed is important to you (although I haven't tried it yet, it's possible that things are a bit snappier with oh-my-zsh...)

 ### Homesick

 1. I'm also a big fan of managing my dotfiles across different distributions with [Homesick](https://github.com/technicalpickles/homesick).
-Homesick limits the stuff I have to keep track of in my head, --ultimately a more sustainable method of organization and deployment for me :).
+Homesick limits the stuff I have to keep track of in my head, - ultimately a more sustainable method of organization and deployment for me:).
 You'll first need to install ruby, then `gem install homesick`
 1. Clone this castle with `homesick clone rodtreweek/winbuntu`
 1. Create the symlinks with `homesick link winbuntu`